A French version is in process.

 For queries regarding career development, please click on contact us in the upper right corner of the HR Portal and fill out the form.
 We will direct your query to the team who can assist you.

-Applied for a job in the Political, Peace and Humanitarian job network (POLNET)?
+Applied for a job in the Political, Peace and Humanitarian job network (POLNET) or the Information and Telecommunication Technology job network (ITECNET)?
 Click here for information on upcoming assessments!
 (Important)